Frequently Asked Questions

 Q3.
 I am a high school student.
 When can I apply?

 A. High school seniors can begin to apply for JRHMSF scholarships.
-The on-line application system will be available in early December.
+The on-line application system will be available by early December.

 Q4.
 Do you offer scholarships for prospective Community College Students?

 A. Yes.
 JRHMSF has a scholarship program specifically for community college students.
 This is our Training/Vocational program.
 Students can only receive JRHMSF funds if they are attending training or vocational non-baccalaureate programs (Associates programs typically).

 Q5.
 I am a home-schooled student.
 Am I eligible to apply?